 Driving in Italy: Fine for limited traffic zone (ZTL)

-What is a ZTL?
+What is a ZTL in Italy?

 The ZTLs are zones of restricted circulation, situated in Italian cities that have historic centres.
 Only the local residents and registered vehicles are authorised to drive there.